 Later on, when you’ve advanced a bit further, you’ll be able to dispense with formal classes and just rely on improving by immersion.
 At the beginning, though, they really are a must.

 Even formal tuition will have its limitations if undertaken in isolation.
 The major issue is that your teachers will explain how to speak Spanish absolutely 100% correctly; too correctly, maybe, for you to be funny, make friends and fit in.

 To learn the little Spanish turns of phrase, slang terms and idiomatic expressions to rectify this problem, you’ll need to turn to other sources.
-Addressing this gap is the aim of my own eBook and blog (which I’d obviously recommend), but these are far from the only tools at your disposal.
+Addressing this gap is the aim of my own blog and video course (which I’d obviously recommend), but these are far from the only tools at your disposal.

 your teachers will explain how to speak Spanish 100% correctly – too correctly, maybe, for you to be funny and make friends

 One guide that I found to be of huge help when learning was a little book called “Breaking Out of Beginner’s Spanish”.
 This publication spells out the lessons learnt by a long-term (US) expat in Latin America about how to ditch textbook Spanish and start speaking more naturally.